lurichard/Invaders/README.md

 ### ::To Run the Game::

 Download the firstGBAGame.gba file and run it on any GameBoyAdvance emulator.

-# GBA_Game_Invader
-# Invaders